orsan123/Marketing-Campaign-Performance-Analysis/README.md

 - SQL Server Management Studio - data cleaning, transformation, feature engineering, and building layered reporting logic for scalable analytics
 - Power BI (DAX, Data Modeling) - dashboard report, KPI tracking

+## Business Scenario

+A marketing team had invested in advertising campaigns across multiple platforms to drive customer acquisition.
+However the campaigns results varied significantly.

+To improve acquisition efficiency and reduce wasted spend, an analysis was conducted to identify which platforms, audience segments and geographic markets demonstrated the strongest conversion performance in the span of 4 months.
+The goal was to provide data driven recommendations for future budget allocation and campaign scaling.